jasonsch/appi/README.md

-# appi
+# appi*
-Unofficial Pagliacci Pizza API
+Unofficial Pagliacci Pizza API.

+* The extra 'p' is for ppizza†.
+† That extra 'p' is a typo.